hoobs-org/HOOBS/docs/SDK.md

 }
 ```

-> Only one remote session is allowed per API.
+> Only one remote session is allowed per hub.

 ## **remote.connect()**
 Connects to the HOOBS support server.
 This will allow HOOBS support to diagnose and run commands on your device.